Were you injured in an accident that wasn't your fault?

 Bebington road accident claims

-If you have suffered an injury because of your employer's actions, you should be legally entitled to make a claim.
+If you have suffered an injury because of your employer's actions, you may be legally entitled to make a claim.

 When someone suffers injury or illness due to the carelessness of a doctor, nurse or other health worker, it may be possible to make a medical negligence claim.
 Our expert solicitor panel can help you claim compensation from the NHS hospital or clinic that was at fault.